💡 Today you’ll discover 4 high-quality HackerRank alternatives along with 7 honorable mentions.

 - Facebook Interview Prep

 And inside each of these courses are coding questions often asked at the interview.
-Users can submit their answers in the comments section and upvote the best ones.
+Like other HackerRank alternatives, users can submit their answers in the comments section and upvote the best ones.

 On the free tier you also get access to a handful of coding challenges.
 But you’ll have to upgrade to a paid tier to get access to all 300+ coding questions & solutions.